Bolin-Wu/NEAR-Records-Dashboard-RShiny/text/database_tab.md

 #### Instruction:

 Use this tab when you meet problem at the metadata collection phrase.
-For example, you are communicating with researchers and you want to check if a vaiable is available, but Maelstrom and codebooks are not sufficient.
+For example, you are communicating with researchers and you want to check if a variable is available, but Maelstrom and codebooks are not sufficient.

 Initiation date: **2022-09-30**